I Evaluated G2's 5 Best Anti-Money Laundering Software

 What I like about Onfido:

-• G2 reviewers consistently highlight Onfido’s biometric model as a powerful tool for fraud prevention, especially when handling sensitive data.
+• G2 reviewers highlight Onfido’s biometric model as a powerful tool for fraud prevention, especially when handling sensitive data.

 • And I appreciate how, across the board, there’s a consistent theme: Onfido isn’t standing still.